 - Today one-in-five American adults are “smartphone-only” internet users – meaning they own a smartphone, but do not have traditional home broadband service.

-The number of cord-cutters – adults who have canceled cable or satellite hookups and continue without it – will hit 33 million this year, a 32.8 percent increase from 2017, according to a new report by the research firm eMarketer.
-According to that survey, 87 percent of consumers felt it was too expensive and almost 40 percent said that they used an internet streaming service (Netflix, Hulu, Amazon Prime Video) to view what they wanted to.
+The number of cord-cutters will hit 33 million this year.
+A cord-cutter is defined as an adult who has canceled cable or satellite hookups and continue without it.
+This is a 32.8 percent increase from 2017, according to a new report by the research firm eMarketer.
+According to that same survey, almost 40 percent of consumers said that they used an internet streaming service to view what they wanted to.
+These streaming services include Netflix, Hulu, and Amazon Prime Video.
+The number of streaming services keeps increasing.

 Cell Phone Marketing Strategy